6 recommended OTC drugs

 • ACE inhibitors/ARBs (enalapril, ramipril, valsartan, telmisartan).

-• Calcium channel blockers (amlodipine).
+• Calcium antagonists (amlodipine).

 • Thiazide diuretics (indapamide, hydrochlorothiazide).